 - (1) US\$125,000 of this cash payment, the 200,000 common shares and the 2,250,000 share purchase warrants will be refundable to the Company should the Company's ability to use the water right to its fullest extent be restricted by any regulation or statute. - (2) US\$75,000 of this cash payment and the 250,000 common shares issued will be refundable to the Company should the Company's ability to use the water right to its fullest extent be restricted by any regulation or statute. - (3) The Company made a cash payment of US\$87,500 and issued 300,000 common shares with a fair value of \$45,000, both of which are refundable to the Company should the Company's ability to use the water right to its fullest extent be restricted by any regulation or statute. - (4) On October 31, 2018, the Company signed a letter of intent to further amend the water right purchase agreement.
 The letter of intent amended the terms for the payment of the remaining cash payments due on the purchase price.
-The Company did not make the US\$200,000 payment due on December 21, 2018.
+Therefore, the Company was not required to make the US\$200,000 payment due on December 21, 2018.

 Under the terms of the letter of intent the Company was required to pay US\$20,000 on signing (paid).
 In addition, the Company is required to pay US\$5,000 per month thereafter.
-The Company has made the US\$5,000 payments for the months of November 2018 through February 2019.
+The Company has made the US\$5,000 payments for the months of November 2018 through May 2019.
 All the amounts are to be applied to the remaining purchase price.
 This arrangement will continue until such time as a determination is made with respect to the forfeiture of the water right.

 On January 25, 2019, the Company issued 350,000 common shares with a fair value of \$31,500.
-This amount is included in accounts payable and accrued liabilities at December 31, 2018.